-The site evaluation is the first step in the septic design process.
+The site evaluation is the second step in the septic design process which is usually done in conjunction with the consultation for cost savings.
 Site evaluations are not only needed but they are also required by Texas law and must be performed by a site evaluator or professional engineer that is licensed by the state of Texas.
 The site evaluation plays a very important role in determining the potential limiting characteristics of the property such as the lot size or the soil type since they both play a major role in determining the type of septic system that might be allowed.
-The purpose of the site evaluation is clear that it limits or prevents certain types of septic systems although the reason isn’t always clear.
+The purpose of the site evaluation is to limit or prevent certain types of septic systems although the reason isn’t always clear.
 The purpose of the site evaluation isn’t to inconvenience the property owner or cost them more money but rather to protect the safety of the public and the neighbors that might be negatively affected.
 This same process is what protects you and your property from the neighboring properties that surround you.

 There are many factors that influence the design of the septic system.
 The site evaluation form has several items such as these listed below that are a big factor in the design:

 - The slope or grade of the lot.

 - If the lot is covered by woods or if it is covered by vegetation.

 - Whether or not there is access to city water or if the lot does or will have a private water well.

 - If there are pre-existing items that require separation from the septic tanks or the effluent field such as: